SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "The world is big.
 There's more stuff you don't know anything about that the stuff you already know.  _Expect surprises!_"
 - "The canary in the coal mine isn't there for the benefit of the canary."
+- "If my dreams won't come true, then I might as well sleep through them."